Connecting you with resources on campus, in the community, and beyond!

 Local Spiritual & Religious Communities

 One of the wonderful things about living in Burlington is the opportunity to explore and connect with a diversity of spiritual and religious communities, either virtually or in person!
 Possible Communities (pdf) based on their proximity to campus and/or recommendation by a member of the UVM community.

-- UVM Dining - Information on how UVM Dining aims to provide dietary options for a variety of religious practices.
+- UVM Dining - Find information on how UVM Dining aims to provide dietary options for a variety of religious practices here.

 - Prayer & Meditation Room here at the Interfaith Center